 German postage stamp showing 1936 Olympic Games in Berlin

-Historians at Cardiff research and teach the histories of Britain, Europe and Asia from ancient Greece and Rome to the twentieth century, offering a chronological range that covers several millennia of history.
-The Department has particular strengths in social and cultural history, gender, transnationalism, warfare and the Crusades, medicine, and Wales in global contexts.
-Although History is the main intellectual home for staff, the School provides a multi-disciplinary environment for this research.
+Historians at Cardiff research and teach the histories of Britain, Europe, America and Asia from ancient Greece and Rome to the twentieth century.
+The Department is notable for its research strengths in social and cultural history, warfare and the Crusades, gender, medicine and the body, transnationalism, and Wales in global contexts.

 Follow the History Department on Facebook:-

-Our undergraduate programmes explore many different topics, from ancient warfare and the crusades of the Middle Ages to fascism, gender and class relations in modern Europe and Asia.
-Teaching addresses a wide range of historical periods from ancient Greece and Rome to the late twentieth century, with a focus on the histories of Britain, Europe and Asia.
+Our undergraduate programmes addresses a wide range of historical periods from ancient Greece and Rome to the late twentieth century, with a focus on the histories of Britain, Europe, America and Asia, and our courses explore many different topics from ancient warfare and the crusades of the Middle Ages to fascism, gender and class relations in modern Europe.

-Historians at Cardiff research the histories of Britain, Europe and Asia from the medieval period to the twentieth century, offering a chronological range that covers over a 1000 years of history.
+Historians at Cardiff research the histories of Britain, Europe, America and Asia from the medieval period to the twentieth century, offering a chronological range that covers over a 1000 years of history.

 Research Centres / Networks